“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 By now we are accustomed to the morning chill disappearing by breakfast as the sun warms the mountains.
 Today’s hike is a bit easier, as we start trekking down through a narrow valley, full of red Masdevallia orchids, known locally as huakanki.
 Our trail threads across several bridges over a small mountain river.

 As we make our way across fields of rocky scree, going up and down, we enjoy nearly constant views of impressive Mt.
 Verónika across the Sacred Valley.
 After lunch at a scenic resting spot, we continue to descend.
-After some time, we enter a eucalyptus grove, captivatingly lush after days spent above tree line in the mountains.
+We eventually enter a eucalyptus grove, captivatingly lush after days spent above tree line in the mountains.
 By mid-afternoon, we arrive at the tiny community of Camicancha, where we will camp tonight.
 Local children, as always, are eager to greet us and share some of their produce.

 DAY 8